cosmos/ibc/spec/micro/README.md

 function sendPacket(
     sourcePort: Identifier,
     sourceChannel: Identifier,
+    destPort: Identifier,
     timeoutHeight: Height,
     timeoutTimestamp: uint64,
     packetData: []byte
 ): uint64 {
-    // in this specification, the source channel will point to the client
+    // in this specification, the source channel is the clientId client = router.clients[packet.sourceChannel]
-    // implementation detail on how to get source client from source channel clientId = retrieveClientId(sourceChannel)
-    client = router.get(clientId)
     assert(client !== null)

     // disallow packets with a zero timeoutHeight and timeoutTimestamp